Academic Conferences for Introverts: 5 tips for surviving the conference as a PhD student or early career researcher

 Even as an observer, meticulous preparation is crucial.
 Familiarise yourself with the conference programme, see what topics are being covered by which speakers, and decide on your preferred sessions in advance.
 Go a step further and create your own conference schedule, streamlining the process and reducing decision-making stress during the event.
 It is way better to have your own, one page conference schedule than to be that person fumbling around with a multiple page program trying to find the session they’re attending next!

-I have a free printable conference planner you can download.
-It covers 3, 5 and 7 day conferences, click the button below to get access to it!
+I have printable conference planners you can download in my Cheat Sheet Library.
+They cover 3, 5 and 7 day conferences, click here to learn more on how to sign up!

 2. Connect with Fellow Geeks!